Cris0000007/otodecks-dj-audio-player-cpp/README.md

 ## Project Overview

 OtoDecks is a desktop-based audio player application built with C++ and JUCE.
-The application allows users to load audio files, control playback, adjust audio settings, manage playlists, and view waveform displays.
+The application allows users to load audio files, control playback, adjust playback settings, manage playlists, and view waveform displays.

 This project focuses on applying Object-Oriented Programming concepts, GUI development, event handling, and audio application development.